chrisvidetto1/Portfolio/README.md

 This exploratory data analysis was performed on a current data set located on the HealthData.gov website.
 The data was extracted on 9/27/20 in a .csv and imported into a server on AWS that was created specifically to store this data for uncorrupted access.
 SQL was then written to query the data through a Jupyter notebook on Google Colab for statistical analysis and visualization.

 # EDA_Medicare
-This project used a publicly-available data set located on the Centers for Medicaid and Medicare website.
-The data was extracted from the Medicare Part D Drug Spending Dashboard and imported into a Jupyter notebook on Google Colab for statistical analysis and visualization.
+This project used a publicly-available data set located on the Centers for Medicaid and Medicare website and was published in 2018.
+The data was extracted from the Medicare Part D Drug Spending Dashboard and imported into a Jupyter notebook on Google Colab for statistical analysis to gain insight into the pharmaceutical price structure and relationship of drug manufacturers vs. drug price.